Snaptraks/ewstools/README.md

 ## Install

-Requires Python 3.8 or later.
+Requires Python between 3.8 and 3.11.
 You can install `ewstools` with pip using the commands

 ```bash
 pip install --upgrade pip